 The film provides a window into the lives of Chinese immigrants in the South, as well as the discrimination they faced in the midst of segregation.
 The film not only highlights the struggles and perseverance of the Chinese immigrants, but explores the racial dynamics between the white, Black, and Chinese communities and the added challenge of exclusionary immigration policies—such as the Chinese Exclusion Act—that many families faced at that time.

 After the film, you will have the opportunity to engage with producer Baldwin Chiu and historian Sherry Williams in a lively discussion.
-Upon registration, you will receive the link to watch the film.Register
+You can watch the post-film discussion on YouTube.Register